0xPolycode/klaster-protocol-docs/klaster-tech-memo.md

    }
 }
 ```
-We encode this and pass it on into the `rtc` function on the Thalamus singleton contract.
+We encode this and pass it on into the `rtc` function on the Klaster singleton contract.

 #### 2. Commit RTC
-Thalamus singleton contract will receive the message, fetch the logic for the `MultiChainAssetAdapterType` (if specified) and choose the cross-chain communication solution to be used for the sending of the message.
+Klaster singleton contract will receive the message, fetch the logic for the `MultiChainAssetAdapterType` (if specified) and choose the cross-chain communication solution to be used for the sending of the message.

 The selection of the cross-chain communication solution is a work-in-progress.
-The V1 of the Thalamus protocol will have Chainlink CCIP as it's only provider, so for V1 - this step means selecting CCIP and encoding the message.
+The V1 of the Klaster protocol will have Chainlink CCIP as it's only provider, so for V1 - this step means selecting CCIP and encoding the message.

 For each way of communication, there is an `expiry` period which is attached to the message.
 After the `expiry` period has passed, the destination chain singleton will reject the message (if it comes through the communication channel).